CGATOxford/UMI-tools/README.rst

 ====================================================

-This repository contains tools for dealing with Unique Molecular Identifiers (UMIs)/Random Molecular Tags (RMTs).
-Currently there are five tools
+This repository contains tools for dealing with Unique Molecular Identifiers (UMIs)/Random Molecular Tags (RMTs) and single Cell RNA-Seq cell barcodes.
+Currently there are 6 commands.

+The extract and whitelist commands are used to prepare a fastq containg UMIs +/- cell barcodes for alignment.

+* whitelist:
+   **Builds a whitelist of the 'real' cell barcodes**
+      This is useful for droplet-based single cell RNA-Seq where the identity of the true cell barcodes is unknown.
+Whitelist can then be used to filter with extract (see below)

 * extract:
    **Flexible removal of UMI sequences from fastq reads.**
       UMIs are removed and appended to the read name.
 Any other barcode, for example a library barcode, is left on the read.
+Can also filter reads by quality or against a whitelist (see above)

+The remaining commands, group, dedup and count/count_tab, are used to identify PCR duplicates using the UMIs and perform different levels of analysis depending on the needs of the user.
+A number of different UMI deduplication schemes are enabled - The recommended method is `directional`.

 * group:
    **Groups PCR duplicates using the same methods available through `dedup`.**
       This is useful when you want to manually interrogate the PCR duplicates

 * dedup:
-   **Removes PCR duplicates.**
-      Implements a number of different UMI deduplication schemes.
-The recommended method is `directional`
+   **Groups PCR duplicates and deduplicates reads to yield one read per group**
+      Use this when you want to remove the PCR duplicates prior to any downstream analysis

 * count:
-   **Counts the number of reads per-gene**
-      May only be used where you have either aligned to a transcriptome or identified the gene assignment for each read

-The group, dedup and count commands may be considered different levels of the same analysis; a count command can always be converted to a dedup or group command if you want to manually interrogate the grouping and deduplication steps.
-Similarly, a dedup command can be converted to a group command.
+   **Groups and deduplicates PCR duplicates and counts the unique molecules per gene**
+      Use this when you want to obtain a matrix with unique molecules per gene.
+Can also perform per-cell counting for scRNA-Seq.

+* count_tab:
+   **As per count except input is a flatfile**

 See `QUICK_START.md <QUICK_START.md>`_ for a quick tutorial on the most common usage pattern.

-The `dedup` and `group` commands make use of network-based methods to resolve similar UMIs with the same alignment coordinates.
+The `dedup`, `group`, and `count` / `count_tab` commands make use of network-based methods to resolve similar UMIs with the same alignment coordinates.
 For a background regarding these methods see:

 `Genome Research Publication <http://genome.cshlp.org/content/early/2017/01/18/gr.209601.116.abstract>`_